I build and develop teams that work to shape the future of the United States.

 Blekinge Tekniska Hogskola

-I went to Karlskrona, Sweden to study strategic sustainable development under Karl-Henrik Robert in his MSLS program.
-The program revolves around what companies can do to shield themselves from risk and improve their competitive advantage by addressing social and environmental challenges in a proactive way.
+I went to Karlskrona, Sweden to study strategic sustainable development under Karl-Henrik Robert.
+The program revolves around a methodology that companies and governments can use to improve their competitive advantage while strategically addressing social and environmental challenges.

 University of Vermont

-I studied the myriad of systemic issues that we have become aware of in the last decades – from climate change to peak fossil fuels, ecological collapse and biodiversity loss to topsoil erosion and deforestation, preventable disease to poverty.
-Thesis:
+I studied the interconnected systemic issues that society has become aware of in recent decades – from climate change and consequences of fossil fuel use, to ecological collapse and biodiversity loss, to topsoil erosion and deforestation, to preventable disease, malnutrition, and poverty.

 School for International Training

-While abroad I lived with a local family in Stonetown, learned Swahili, and studied marine and coastal ecosystems – including whaleshark migration patterns and population dynamics of large mammals in Saadani National Park.
+I lived with a local family in Stonetown, learned Swahili, and studied marine and coastal ecosystems, including whale shark migration patterns and population dynamics of large mammals in Saadani National Park.